JoaoRuaCardoso/devops-24-25-1241911/ca1/README.md

 [![image.png](https://i.postimg.cc/N0DkdGJP/image.png)](https://postimg.cc/9449M2jG)

 The initial model included First Name, Last Name, and Description.
-Development began with Job Title, followed by Job Years in Part 1 of CA1 to track tenure.
+Development began with Job Years in Part 1 of CA1 to track tenure.
 In Part 2 of CA1, the Email field was added for contact information.

 ### Branches
 The image below reveals the existing branches in the repository, as output by the `git branch` command.